opensearch-project/documentation-website/_ingest-pipelines/processors/trim.md

 Parameter | Required/Optional | Description |
 |-----------|-----------|-----------|
 `field` | Required | The field containing the text to be trimmed.
-`target_field` | Required | The field where the trimmed text is stored.
+`target_field` | Required | The field in which the trimmed text is stored.
 If not specified, then the field is updated in-place.
 `ignore_missing` | Optional | Specifies whether the processor should ignore documents that do not contain the specified field.
 If set to `true`, the processor ignores missing values in the field and leaves the `target_field` unchanged.
 Default is `false`.
 `description` | Optional | A brief description of the processor.